 In this case the Supreme Court limited the standard of proof in retaliation cases to the narrower “but for” causation standard.

-The Supreme Court held that the appropriate standard of proof in retaliation cases was the narrower “but for” causation standard.
-On June 24, 2013 the Court ruled 5 to 4 to vacate the decision of the Fifth Circuit finding it was appropriate to use “but for” causation, and not mixed motive causation, in Title VII retaliation cases.
+On June 24, 2013 the Court ruled 5 to 4 that it was appropriate to use “but for” causation, and not mixed motive causation, in Title VII retaliation cases.
 This ruling benefits employers and was contrary to the position argued by the AAUP in an amicus brief.
 The American Council on Education (ACE) filed an amicus brief in support of UTSW arguing that AAUP policies supported the higher burden of proof.
 The AAUP filed an amicus brief in response, arguing that ACE had misinterpreted AAUP policies and that in fact AAUP policies supported the but for standard in retaliation cases.
 The Court did not reach the issue of whether there a different standard should be applied to faculty members based on AAUP policies.
 That said, it is a relatively modest change in the burden of proof in such cases.
 In addition, the Court did not take the invitation from some amicus briefs to find that all similarly worded statutes would be interpreted in the same fashion.
 Such a ruling would have constituted a major change for legal claims under other statutes, such as the NLRA or the FLSA.

 C. Supervisor Liability Under Title VII

-The Supreme Court upheld the lower court decisions.
-In so doing, the Court adopted a relatively narrow definition of supervisor, finding that that because the alleged harasser did not have the power to make certain formal employment decisions, such as hiring, firing, or promoting, she was not a “supervisor” under Title VII, even though she did direct Ms. Vance’s day-to-day activities.
+The Supreme Court adopted a relatively narrow definition of supervisor, finding that that because the alleged harasser did not have the power to make certain formal employment decisions, such as hiring, firing, or promoting, she was not a “supervisor” under Title VII, even though she did direct Ms. Vance’s day-to-day activities.
 Notably the Court’s narrow definition does not apply when there is a tangible employment action such as a termination or a demotion.

 A. Patent and Copyright Cases